 From time to time, PC Bank enters into foreign exchange forward agreements to hedge its exposure on certain USD payables.
-In the first quarter of 2018, PC Bank entered into additional USD foreign exchange forward agreements which mature on various dates up to December 2019.
+In Q4 2019, PC Bank entered into USD foreign exchange forward agreements which mature on various dates up to March 2020.